Alejogb1/job-board/blog-data/why-is-startsh-failing-to-execute-networksh-in-a-hyperledger-fabric-setup.md

 id: "why-is-startsh-failing-to-execute-networksh-in-a-hyperledger-fabric-setup"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I remember debugging similar issues quite a few times back when I was setting up a particularly complex Hyperledger Fabric network for a supply chain application.
 We’d have these seemingly straightforward shell scripts, and yet, the execution chain would just break down mysteriously.
-The problem you're describing, where `./start.sh` fails to properly execute `./network.sh`, is usually symptomatic of a few common underlying causes, and they’re rarely ever *just* about typos.
+The problem you're describing, where `./start.sh` fails to properly execute `./network.sh`, is usually symptomatic of a few common underlying causes, and they’re rarely ever _just_ about typos.
 Let me break down some likely suspects and what to do about them.

 First off, the most frequent culprit I've encountered is a problem with **file permissions and executability**.
 Linux, and consequently many of the environments we run Fabric in, is very particular about file permissions.
 If `./network.sh` doesn’t have the execute bit set, the shell interpreting `./start.sh` won't be able to launch it as a program.
 We need to ensure `./network.sh` has the `x` (execute) permission for the user running the script, or even just for any user depending on your setup.
 Here's a quick command I'd usually employ to fix that, if this is the issue: `chmod +x ./network.sh`.
 I'd recommend checking the output of `ls -l ./network.sh` before and after to see the change.
 You should see an 'x' appearing in the permissions string.